zowe/docs-site/docs/extend/extend-apiml/api-mediation-passtickets.md

 * `httpBasicPassTicket`

-  is the value that means that HTTP Basic authentication scheme is used with PassTickets.
+  is the value that indicates that the HTTP Basic authentication scheme is used with PassTickets.

 * `<applid>`